A trip back to the source

 Trip 6: Ending the research field trip program by visiting a tea room and enjoying the “golden music” in order to hear the sound and see the images of the current culture of Saigon.

-In the old days, the Vietnamese people only had the notion of văn hiến: văn means the beauty, literature, educated, polite; hiến means talented people, good people, a country having good custom, rules, literature, etc. It also means helping people in the future aware of old stories. ↑
+In the old days, the Vietnamese people only had the notion of văn hiến: văn means the beauty, literature, educated, polite; hiến means talented people, good people, a country having good custom, rules, and literature … also means helping people in the future aware of old stories. ↑

 The concept of văn minh (civitas) is also originated from the West, denoting the level of development of technology, sciences with impact on the nature in order to conquer it.
-Văn means the beauty, literature, educated, polite; Minh means bright.
-Văn minh means the high level of development, brilliance, and beauty of a material and spiritual culture of a people.
+Văn means the beauty, literature, educated, polite; Minh: bright.
+Văn minh means the high level of development, bright, beautiful, of a material and spiritual culture of a people.
 When the urban civilization is expanded the concept of civilization is mixed up with the concept of culture, as in the case of the United States. ↑

 Nguyễn Trãi is recognised by UNESCO as a world cultural icon. ↑